 Keep touches minimal to keep the overall scheme relaxed and understated but with an edge.
-Or you if you’re feeling brave you could add a further pop of mustard yellow or burnt orange.
+Or if you're feeling brave you could add a further pop of mustard yellow or burnt orange.

 2. Embrace nature around the table

 Welcome nature to the table by adding soft decorative elements.
-From fresh flower centrepieces to embroidered table linens and printed crockery for serving – delicate foliage can help to enhance the look without overpowering the paired back essence of a neutral scheme.
+From fresh flower centrepieces to embroidered table linens and printed crockery for serving.
+Delicate foliage can help to enhance the look without overpowering the paired back essence of a neutral scheme.

 3. Add pops of colour with art

 You can choose to have an all-neutral paint scheme but still add a touch of personality with artwork and complementary dining table decor ideas.
 Art on the walls gives you the freedom to be more experimental.
 You can change it as often as you like unlike the commitment of painting the walls.